foxdonut/meiosis/helpers/router-setup/README.md

 update(routeTo("/user/42"));
 ```

 Of course, you also can write helper functions to compute the paths.

-Or, you can use `toUrl` to use
-page IDs and parameters instead of hard-coded paths, as shown below.
+Instead of using hard-coded paths, you can use `toUrl` with page IDs and parameters, as shown below.

 ## Using `toUrl`

-With this option, you provide a page ID and the path/query string parameters to obtain the path:
+With this option, you provide a page ID and the path and query string parameters to obtain the path:

 ```jsx
 <a href={router.toUrl(Route.Home)}>Home</a>